 Becker offers 3 different course formats; online, self-study, and live classes.
 They are one of the only CPA review companies who provide a live classroom course, however, many students say that the quality of their instructors is inconsistent and frankly, aren’t worth your time.

 Becker does not update their practice exams, simulations, or video lectures for free.
 Each time the material covered on the CPA exam changes, you will have to pay extra money for these updates or else be stuck studying with outdated materials (Example: all the new IFRS regulations recently added to the Audit Exam).

-CPAexcel comes with Free software and content updates.
+CPAexcel comes with free software and content updates.
 You can access their updated video lectures online for free, or if you prefer to watch them via DVD, they will ship you the new one for only $8.
-For students who study primarily off-line, the updated CD-rom software only costs $8 as well.
+If you study primarily off-line, the updated CD-rom software only costs $8 as well.

-CPAexcel’s website: “CPAexcel student pass rate: 87%” Well, at least they are specific.. but perhaps tooo specific?
+Wiley CPAexcel’s website: “CPAexcel student pass rate: 87%” Well, at least they are specific.. but perhaps too specific?

 Winner: Anyone who doesn’t buy into made up statistics!

 So which course is better?
-I’d have to say that really depends on how you define “better”.
-However, this should give you an idea of what each review course’s strengths and weaknesses are.
+I’d have to say that generally really depends on how you define “better.”
+For me, the value of Wiley CPAexcel far outweighs Becker in terms of what you get for your money.